yardsoul/cs525/assign4/README.txt

 ----------
 2016-04-13	Initialization of methods
 2016-04-18	Compiled code
-2016-04-18  	Fixed all bugs and test passed OK
+2016-04-18  Fixed all bugs and test passed OK 2016-04-30	Tested on Fourier server